CUIEMCovidProject/COVID-19-Detection-Using-Ensemble-Learning/README.md

 ## Steps to train the model:
     1. Run the TrainModel.py script and the enter the paths.
-    2. The models will saved in the directory.
+    2. The models will be saved in the directory.

 ## Check the performance of the ensembling:
-    1. Run Performance.py to get the performance of the ensembler.
+    1. Run Performance.py to get the performance of the ensembler and enter the paths.
+    2. And the accuracy, confusion matrix will be printed in the console

 ## Run the GUI Application